 Blink and Ring Differences

 Blink and Ring do have some overlap when it comes to their offerings, but there are several key differences that you need to consider before plunking down the credit card.
-These differences include:
+You’ll note that almost all of these differences are in Ring’s favor, one reason why we chose them right up front as the better option.

 - Reputation: Ring is a household name, while Blink is still finding its place in the market.
 That’s not to say that popularity means you’re getting a better product.
 Both Ring and Blink are great cameras in their own right.
 But Ring is tried-and-true with years in the industry and backed by Amazon’s deep pockets and Mr. Bezos himself.
 Just something to note.